Shopify/polaris/src/components/Link/README.md

 Links take users to another place, and usually appear within or directly following a sentence.

-For actions that aren't related to navigation, use the [button component](/components/actions/button).
+For actions that aren’t related to navigation, use the [button component](https://polaris.shopify.com/components/actions/button).

 ---